nickfla1/fast-proxy/README.md

         - [Route definition](#routes-format-route)
         - [Options](#routes-format-options)

+> **Warning**
+> Some of the configurations and information below are not implemented yet and/or might not work as described.

 ## Application configuration <a name="config"></a>

 Configuration is read from a file named `.fast.yaml` or `.fast.yml`.
 The file must be located in the directory where the application is running.
 If no file is provided, default configurations values are used.